 Pet Birthdays – Canine Cakes for Dapper Dogs

 It’s your dog’s birthday and they’re another year (or should that be seven years) older.
 As your best friend, they deserve a big surprise to celebrate the occasion!
-After all, they’ve been by your side every day for 12 months – for the good times and the bad, through thick and thin.
+After all, they’ve been by your side every day for the last 12 months – for the good times and the bad, through thick and thin.

 Here’s a dog-friendly cake recipe that you can make with ingredients that you may already have in the kitchen.
 It’s quick and simple to do, so you don’t need to be a master chef!